adishM98/holidays-tracker/leave-management-backend/docs/DATABASE.md

 **What it does:**
 1. ✅ Creates the PostgreSQL database if it doesn't exist
-2. 📋 Creates all database tables using TypeORM synchronization
+2. 📋 Creates all base database tables using TypeORM synchronization
-3. 🔧 Runs the `init-db.sql` script to insert initial data (admin user, departments)
+3. ✅ Database is ready for use (initial data will be created when the app starts)

 ### `npm run db:status`
 Checks the current database status and lists all tables.